What should you ask your child’s doctor about childhood leukemia?

 - How will treatment affect our daily activities?

-- What are the risks and side effects to the treatments that you recommend?
+- What are the risks and side effects of the treatments you recommend?

 - Which side effects start shortly after treatment and which ones might develop later on?

-- How might treatment affect my child's ability to learn, grow, and develop?
+- Will treatment affect my child’s ability to learn, grow, and develop?